 Green tea is rich in antioxidants that strengthen the immune system and help fight diseases.
-It also helps in reducing cell damage from free radicals.
+It can also help reduce cell damage from free radicals.
 Interestingly, this tea is among the most researched teas in existence.

-Green tea has a unique amino acid called L-Theanine.
-Researchers have found it to be the key player in helping fight depression:
+Green tea has a unique amino acid called L-theanine.
+Researchers have found it to be a key player in helping fight depression.

-It is capable of inhibiting a-amylase activity.
-This activity has been associated with stress.
+It's capable of inhibiting a-amylase activity, an activity that has been associated with stress.

-If you think your morning cup of coffee is giving you a great start to a day, you should consider switching to premium green tea for greater and healthier reasons.
-A research study covered by the American Journal of Clinical Nutrition found that drinking this tea regularly can reduce the symptoms of depression in older adults.
+If you think your morning cup of coffee is giving you a great start to the day, you should consider switching to premium green tea for greater and healthier reasons.
+A research study covered by the American Journal of Clinical Nutrition found that regularly drinking this tea can reduce the symptoms of depression in older adults.